 Curiously, however, when asked to explain what sets their company apart, many business people still fall back on mission statements and insubstantial words such as “excellence", “cutting edge” and “commitment".

-So, whether you’re Elon Musk or the brave guy I met last week who opened a barbershop during the pandemic, it's the daring & determination that went into building and maintaining your business that people want to hear about - and be a part of.
+So whether you’re Elon Musk or that brave guy I met who opened a barbershop during the pandemic, it is the daring & determination that went into building and maintaining your business that other people want to hear about, and want to be a part of.
+That’s the story that will resonate with others.
+Why?
+Because it's entertaining and important.

 -DN